tc39/proposal-object-pick-or-omit/README.md

         ({a : 1, b : 2, c : 3}).{a, b : B}; // => {a : 1, B : 2}
         ```

-        Currently there is a disagreement whether properties with default assignment value should be picked.
+        Currently, there is a disagreement on whether properties with default assignment values should be picked.

         ```js
         // If considering the meaning of picking, the initial value has no meanings